-To encourage professional growth of individual members through educational sessions at an annual conference and other workshops.
+(B) To encourage professional growth through educational sessions at an annual conference and other workshops.

 SECTION 3.
 Offices.
 The Association shall maintain an office in the State of Texas.
 This Office may be the office of the Association’s registered agent.
 The Association may also maintain a general office for the transaction of business at any location designated, from time to time, by the Board of Directors.

 SECTION 3.
 NEW MEMBERSHIPS.
-All memberships in the Association shall be dependent upon application made therefore as prescribed by the Board of Directors.
-All applications shall be subject to the approval of the Board of Directors.
-New members shall be classified by the secretary in accordance with their qualifications as heretofore prescribed.
+All Memberships in the Association shall be dependent upon a request made therefore as prescribed by the Board of Directors.
+All Membership requests shall be diligently reviewed for legitimacy and relevance by and are subject to the approval of the Secretary.
+New Members shall be classified by the Secretary in accordance with their qualifications as heretofore prescribed.

 SECTION 4.
 MEMBERSHIP LISTS.
-The secretary or designee shall maintain a list of all members by classification.
+The Secretary or designee shall maintain a list of all Members and Registrants by classification.

 SECTION 5.
 DUES AND FEES.

-The dues for each class or classes of membership shall be in accordance with a schedule of such dues, which schedule shall be adopted, and may from time to time be amended by majority vote taken as provided in Sections 7, 8 and 9 of Article II.
+(A) The dues for each class or classes of membership shall be in accordance with a schedule of such dues, which schedule shall be adopted, and may from time to time be amended by majority vote by the Board taken as provided in Sections 7, 8 and 9 of Article III.

-Each group member shall designate an individual to represent the member in Association affairs and to whom communications of the Association will be directed.
-This designation may be changed by notice to the secretary.
+(B) Each Airport Member and Associate Member shall designate one primary Registrant to represent them in Association affairs and to whom communications of the Association will be directed.
+This designation may be changed by the Airport Member or Associate Member by notice to the Secretary.

-Registration fees for an annual conference shall be as prescribed by the Board of Directors.
+(C) Registration fees for an annual conference shall be as prescribed by the Board of Directors..

 SECTION 7.
 VOTING PRIVILEGES.
-Group member shall be entitled to one vote.
-All other membership classifications shall not have voting privileges.
+Each Airport Membership shall be entitled to one vote.
+All other Membership classifications shall not have voting privileges.

-No annual or special meeting shall be called upon less than ten days notice to all members.
+No annual or special meeting shall be called upon in less than ten days’ notice to all members.

 SECTION 10.
 NOMINATING COMMITTEE.
-At least thirty days before the annual business meeting of the members, the President shall appoint the chairman and two members of the Nominating Committee.
-The Chairman and all members of the Nominating Committee shall be group members and persons exercising active responsibility for the internal auditing of a public airport and who are engaged in such activity as a gainful occupation.
+At least thirty days before the annual business meeting of the Members, the President shall appoint the Chairman and two members of the Nominating Committee.
+The Chairman and all members of the Nominating Committee shall be Registrants of an Airport Membership and persons exercising active responsibility for the internal auditing of a public airport and who are engaged in such activity as a gainful occupation.

 SECTION 2.
-ELECTION OF DIRECTORS.
-The Directors shall be elected by the membership at the annual business meeting of the members in the manner hereinafter provided.
-Directors, provided they remain qualified as stipulated in Article II, Section 2, Paragraph (1) shall hold office for the term for which they are elected, or appointed, and until their successors shall have been elected and qualified.
+ELECTION OF THE BOARD OF DIRECTORS.
+The Directors shall be elected by the Membership at the annual business meeting of the Members in the manner hereinafter provided.
+Directors, provided they remain qualified as stipulated in Article II, Section 2 (a), shall hold office for the term for which they are elected, or appointed, and until their successors shall have been elected and qualified.

 SECTION 4.
 VACANCIES.
-Any vacancy occurring on the Board of Directors shall be filled in accordance with qualification provisions of Article II, Section 2.
-The Board of Directors shall, by majority vote, confirm the nomineee of the Nominating Committee.
+Any vacancy occurring on the Board of Directors shall be filled in accordance with qualification provisions of Article III, Section 2.
+The Board of Directors shall, by majority vote, confirm the nominee of the Nominating Committee.
 Any confirmed nominee elected by the Board shall be elected to serve the unexpired term of their predecessor.